 Publicly funded clinics that perform IVF in Sweden have BMI limits that women must adhere to in order to access treatment.
 Most clinics have a limit of 35 kg/m2, while two clinics have a limit of 30 kg/m2.

 “Despite our study showing that weight loss didn’t result in a higher number of live births, the lower BMI limits remain.
 The hope with the remaining BMI limits is probably that weight loss will lead to a decrease in complications.
-However, this is not proven except for women who have lost a significant amount of weight after a gastric bypass surgery,” says Linda Kluge.
+However, this is not proven except for women who have lost a significant amount of weight after a gastric bypass surgery,”says Linda Kluge.

+How do you view the fact that there are still BMI limits for accessing IVF?
 “I believe that the BMI limits for a first visit should be removed.
 Instead, an individual assessment should be made for each woman.
 Several other factors, such as age, also affect the outcome of IVF.
 This should also be considered, not just BMI.”

+What did the long-term follow-up of women who participated in the study reveal?
 “After two years, we saw that the women who had lost weight before IVF had regained weight.
 The number of children born was equivalent in both groups.
 The interviews showed that the women were happy to have been offered the opportunity to participate in the study.
 They believed that weight loss treatment with support should be offered to women with obesity undergoing IVF.”